Somanathh/snake-pygame/Contributing.md

-Contributing to Todo Wallpaper Generator
+Contributing to Snake game!
-Thank you for considering contributing to Todo Wallpaper Generator!
+Thank you for considering contributing to Snake game!
 Your contribution play a important role in enhancing the functionality and features of this tool

 How to Contribute
 Reporting Issues